How to Settle Disagreements About Energy Consumption

 At the time of writing we have three plug-in power meters available:

-- Watts Clever Power Meter - low cost option, does the job for all ad-hoc monitoring (not suitable for continuous data logging).
+- Reduction Revolution Power Meter - low cost option, does the job for all ad-hoc monitoring (not suitable for continuous data logging).

 - Efergy Ego Smart Socket - a great solution if you want added features in addition to the power metering function.
 For example, you can use it to remotely switch appliances on and off from your smart phone.